jinserk/pytorch-asr/README.md

 $ python build.py
 ```
 This takes a while to download the Kaldi's official ASpIRE chain model and its post-processing.
+If you want to use your own language model or graphs, modify `asr/kaldi/scripts/mkgraph.sh` as your settings.

 ## Training

 Pytorch-asr is targeted to develop a framework supporting multiple acoustic models.
 You have to specify one of model to train or predict.
-Currently, only `resnet_ctc` and `resnet_ed` model works for training and prediction.
-Try this model first.
+Currently, `resnet_ctc`, `resnet_ed`, and `deepspeech` models work for training and prediction.
+Try these models first.

 If you do training for the first time, you have to prepare the dataset.
 Currently we support only the Kaldi's ASpIRE recipe datatset, originated from LDC's fisher corpus.
+Please modify `asr/dataset/aspire.py` according to the location of your corpus data.
 ```
 $ python prepare.py aspire
 ```

+If you have any related Kaldi recipe and its `exp` directories which contains the result of training,
+you can use the phone alignment result for CTC training.
-To train CTC model, you need to make the ctc labeling files from each utterence's transcript.
+If you don't use the Kaldi's training result, you can generate the ctc labeling files from each utterence's transcript and the corresponding lexicon dictionary.
 ```
 $ cd asr/kaldi
 $ python prep_ctc_trans.py ../../data/aspire